-I mean we truly love a great Banana Nut bread in this house and we usually have a loaf or two in the freezer awaiting one of those snowy mornings to heat it up and smear it with butter.
+I mean we truly love a great Banana Nut bread in this house.
+And we usually have a loaf or two in the freezer awaiting one of those snowy mornings to heat it up and smear it with butter.
 Pair that with an awesome cup of latte, and we are two very contented souls.
 Yeppers, you can come on over, we will save you some!

-Any of these liquors would work well in this Boozy Banana Nut Bread and you could experiment with several different of them to come up with a loaf that pleases you.
-We started with spiced rum and it really bought out the flavor of banana and added just a underlying smoky spice flavor that we fell in love with.
+Any of these liquors would work well in this Boozy Banana Bread and you could experiment with several different of them to come up with a loaf that pleases you.
+We started with spiced rum and it really bought out the flavor of banana and added just an underlying smoky spice flavor that we fell in love with.
 The spiced rum was just the right touch for us and now we can’t wait for it to snow! (as if we are waiting, yeah right).

-- 1 cup of sugar
+- 1 cup sugar

-- 1/3 cup of unsalted butter
+- ⅓ cup unsalted butteer

 - 2 eggs

-- 4 mashed ripe bananas
+- 4 ripe bananas, mashed

-- 1/3 cup water
+- ⅓ cup water

-- 1 2/3 cups all purpose flour (Not self rising)
+- 1 ⅔ cups all purpose flour

 - 1 teaspoon baking soda